Francesco215/autoregressive_diffusion/README.md

 $$

 This ensures that the loss $L$ that is passed to the autograd engine has always an average of one for every $\sigma$.
 The expectation value is computed with a best fit (see image above on the right)
-> In the image above on the left how the average loss goes down as the training progresses (~12h of a RTX4090).
-On the right it is shown the relashionship between the loss, the noise applied and the position along the sequence.